 While large-scale social events will not be possible this semester, we will be working with student clubs, organizations, and campus partners in providing ample opportunities for student engagement that reflect the diverse interests of our students, and that capture some of the traditions that students have come to know and love.

 Student Travel Policy

-Students are not permitted to leave the state of Maine from arrival on campus through departure at Thanksgiving.
+For the duration of the winter 2021 semester, students are not permitted to leave the state of Maine from arrival on campus through the end of the semester in May.

 Exceptions to this policy (e.g., medical needs or bereavement) can be requested by contacting Senior Associate Dean of Students Carl Steidel (firstname.lastname@example.org).

 If your plans have changed and you intend to study remotely this semester, please contact Faith Hauger at email@example.com to update your student status as soon as possible.